 A half-credit Problem Solving Seminar (Mathematics 149S) is offered each fall to help students develop creative strategies for solving challenging mathematical problems; admission is by consent of the instructor.
 Each year students are encouraged to participate in the Virginia Tech Mathematics Contest, the William Lowell Putnam Mathematics Competition, and the Mathematical Contest in Modeling.
-Duke Putnam teams placed first in the nation in 1993, 1996 and 2000, second in 1990 and 1997 and third in 1999, 2001, 2002 and 2003.
-The Duke team in the Mathematical Contest in Modeling was ranked Outstanding from 1998 to 2002, five years in a row, and Meritorious in 2003.
+Duke Putnam teams placed first in the nation in 1993, 1996 and 2000, second in 1990 and 1997 and third in 1999 and from 2001 to 2004.
+The Duke team in the Mathematical Contest in Modeling was ranked Outstanding from 1998 to 2002 and in 2005, 6 years out of the last 8.